 We estimate our income taxes in each of the jurisdictions in which we operate.
+The calculation of our provision for income taxes and effective tax rate involves significant judgment in estimating the impact of uncertainties in the application of complex and evolving tax laws.
+Resolution of these uncertainties in a manner inconsistent with our expectations could have a material impact on our results of operations and financial condition.
 Deferred income taxes reflect the net tax effect of temporary differences between the asset and liability balances recognized for financial reporting purposes and the balances used for income tax purposes, as well as the tax effect of carry forwards.
 We record a valuation allowance to reduce our deferred tax assets to the amount that is more likely than not to be realized.
-Realization of our net deferred tax assets is dependent on future taxable income.
+These estimates consider future operational results including realizability of our deferred tax assets.
+Deferred tax assets and liabilities are adjusted to reflect the effects of enacted changes in tax rates, laws and status, including changes in tax incentives.